Legalisation of car lease statements for Algeria

 In Algeria, you are only allowed to drive another person’s car with written permission from the owner.
 The ANWB provides information about vehicle documents needed in other countries.
 Search for the term voertuigdocumenten (‘vehicle documents’) followed by the country name.
 This information is in Dutch.

 The car owner must state in the power of attorney that you are allowed to drive their car in Algeria.
 After this, the owner signs the document.
 The power of attorney is only valid if the signature has been legalised by the Algerian embassy.
 For this legalisation, you need 2 other legalisations.
-First by KVK and then by the Consular Services Centre (CDC) of the Ministry of Foreign Affairs.
+First by KVK and then by the Consular Service Centre (CDC) of the Ministry of Foreign Affairs.

 You can only have a power of attorney legalised by KVK if the car is leased, rented, or borrowed from a car lease company, car rental company, or employer in the Netherlands.